thisismyrobot/chrome-decrypt.ps1/README.md

 This dramatically reduces the payload size for this script, as opposed to needing to include or download System.Data.SQLite.dll.

-Tested with PowerShell 5.1 Windows 10.
+Tested with PowerShell 5.1 Windows 10, and also supports PowerShell 7.x.

 ## TODO

- * Unicode passwords.
+ * Unicode passwords (may work, I haven't tested).
- * Chrome v80.
  * Chrome v80 minified.

 ## Minified version